-Tips for Employees Dealing With Discrimination
+Tips For Dealing With Discrimination Or Harassment At Work

 Discrimination and harassment can take a number of different forms in the workplace.
-There are broad federal laws prohibiting discrimination and harassment against individuals on the basis of race, color, national origin, sex, religion, disability, pregnancy, and age, among other classifications, in a variety of situations.
+There are broad federal laws prohibiting discrimination and harassment against individuals on the basis of race, color, national origin, sex, religion, disability, pregnancy and age, among other classifications, in a variety of situations.
 State and local laws may contain similar protections, may provide broader protections than federal law, and may protect other classes of employees or individuals.
-If you are an employee, and you feel you are being discriminated against or harassed by your employer or coworkers, what can you do?
+If you are an employee, and you feel you are being discriminated against or harassed by your employer or co-workers, what can you do?

 - Report the discrimination or harassment to your employer, following any policies and procedures that the employer may have put in place regarding reports of discrimination or harassment.
 If no such procedures exist, make sure your employer is aware that you feel you are being discriminated against or harassed by reporting it to your immediate supervisor, or your supervisor’s superior or the employer’s human resources department if your supervisor is the perpetrator of the illegal activity.
 Many employers have designated a specific managerial or human resources individual who is responsible for accepting complaints of discrimination and harassment.
 If that is the case in your situation, report your complaint directly to that individual.
 Many illegal acts of discrimination and harassment continue unrecognized or unpunished because the victim does not make it clear that the conduct is unacceptable and unwelcome.
 However, remember that while your employer is responsible for complying with the law, you alone are responsible for making sure your individual rights are protected.